sinoon/html-webpack-auto-inject-plugin/readme.md

 html-webpack-auto-inject-plugin，auto inject js file to html

 ## Why you need
-Sometimes,I just need require/import a js source inject to html file.ie:`flexible.js`,`some log js`,but I have to modify html template file or require/import file that I won't actually exec by code manually.
+Personally, when I need to require/import a js source injecting to html file.ie:`flexible.js`,`some log js`, I have to modify html template file or require/import file that I won't actually exec by code manually.
+Therefore, I explored a solution to share for such issue.

 ## Feature
 Now Support: